I am not shy to say this is the best homemade clay I've ever made.

 The clay used for Chinese dough figurines was based on plain flour and rice flour.
 The dough mixed with water and then boiled or steamed.

-I've tried to steam the flour, but the clay shrinks a lot during drying time causing cracks and ruin my clay model.
+I've tried to steam the flour, but the clay shrinks a lot when it's drying that causing cracks and ruin my clay model.

 Ehm..I don't think I can get complete and detail recipe from those Chinese artisan.
 I know, it's trade secret :)